U.S. Route 82: Arkansas

 US 82 enters Arkansas in downtown Texarkana, then proceeds almost due east across the flat plains of the Red River.
 It crosses the Red River at Garland City on a new bridge, then passes through the towns of Lewisville and Magnolia.
 At Magnolia the route joins US 79 for approximately two miles before continuing eastward.
 U.S. Route 82 is proposed to cross Interstate 69 in the future.
 Next, US 82 passes through the cities of El Dorado and Strong before crossing the Ouachita River just north of Lake Jack Lee, then continues through Crossett and Hamburg to Lake Village.
 The route continues from there across the Mississippi River to Greenville, MS. US 82 closely follows the historical alignment of Arkansas Highway 2.

 Mississippi

 Through the entire state, the highway is four-laned with interchanges at major junctions.
-After crossing the Mississippi River from Arkansas via a four-laned, cable-stayed Mississippi River bridge, the road bypasses Greenville, then continues east to Columbus, passing through Indianola, Greenwood, Winona, and Starkville, while bypassing Itta Bena.
+After crossing the Mississippi River from Arkansas via a four-laned, cable-stayed Mississippi River bridge, the road bypasses Greenville, then continues east to Columbus, passing through Indianola, Greenwood, Winona, and Starkville, while bypassing the core of Itta Bena.

 From Starkville east through Columbus and on to the Alabama state line, US 82 is built to freeway standards.